samesimilar/gen_ext/README.md

 See the `main.pd` file in the spectral delay example for an idea of how it can work.

+#### Compiling on macOS

+It's convenient to be able to build and test your externals on a Mac before copying over to the Organelle, so here is one way you can do that.

+I already have a lot of dev tools installed on my Mac here, so I can't confirm that the method below is totally sufficient (or even necessary) for compiling on a Mac.
+The following steps are based on my best guess of what would be required to get a 'totally new' Mac ready to compile your externals:

+1. Install `Xcode` from the Mac App Store.
+It is a free download (but it is several GB in size).
+The purpose is to make sure the necessary command-line compilation tools are installed on your Mac.
+2. Run the `Xcode` app at least once so that it can complete the installation of its developer environment during its "first run" process.
+You can close it when it is done.
+The rest is done in Terminal.
+3. Proceed as above to export your `gen~` code and copy it into the `gen_ext` wrapper.
+4. To compile your code, open your terminal to the project folder and run `make all`.
+5. If you are like me, you will get a compilation error in the file `gen/gen_dsp/genlib_ops.h`.
+It complains that it can't find the function `exp2f` in the following line:
+	`static const t_sample EXP2_NEG23 = exp2f(-23.f);`
+	The solution that works for me is to simply edit this line and change the function name to `exp2`.

+Note that this compilation process generates intermediate files that are incompatible with the Organelle.
+So if you copy your project to the Organelle, remember to run `make clean` to delete those files before running `make all`.

 #### Attribution

 The _gigaverb_ example included in this repository includes code exported from the _gen~.gigaverb_ example code included in Max 8.3.2.
 Cycling '74 attributes this implementation as being ported from an implementation by Juhana Sadeharju (kouhia@nic.funet.fi).

 The _spectraldelayfb_ example included in this repository includes code exported from the _gen~.spectraldelay_feedback_ example code included in Max 8.5.0.